Shiiedaa/DLSS-env/README.md

 Deep learning-based video frame interpolation
-NVIDIA DLSS frame generation uses the GPU to generate frames We will use the pretrained RIFE model on the CPU and build the full pipeline for the video interpolation
+NVIDIA DLSS frame generation uses the GPU to generate frames.
+We will use the pretrained RIFE model on the CPU and build the full pipeline for the video interpolation

 #Structure